mgharib2000/66---Live-Tracking-Detector/README.md

 # 66---Live-Tracking-Detector

-A live tracking detector written using the MediaPipe and cv2 modules.
+A hand and face detector written using the MediaPipe and cv2 modules.